mghlcs/learning-locker-s2i/README.md

 them to `.yaml` files with the correct values for your environment.

-from the repo's root directory:
+Then, from the repo's root directory:

 `oc create -f config/maps/`

 ### Create Nginx configuration

-The configuration depends on dhparam.pem coexisting in the directory with the config file.
-If you don't have one, create it:
+The configuration requires a Diffie-Hellman parameters for security.
+The file should be in the same directory as the Nginx config file so that is included in the config map.

+To create the file:

 `openssl dhparam -out config/from-file/proxy/dhparam.pem 2048`